CSI: Miami: Broadcast

 The series was originally broadcast on CBS in the United States, airing on Mondays at 10/9 for the first eight seasons, then moving to Sundays at 10/9C for its final two seasons.
 CBS frequently repeats CSI: Miami on weekends during the Crimetime Saturday slot, while CBS also owns syndication rights to the series, with CBS Entertainment President Nina Tassler stating that she intends to air CSI: Miami "in syndication for years to come".

 Similarly, CSI: Miami has been syndicated on A&E Network since 2005, on late Sunday nights/Early Monday mornings at 11:00 PM.
 While on December 2, 2011, AMC acquired syndication rights of the series, and began airing the episodes on January 2, 2012.
 The show airs regularly at 5/4C on weekdays.
 In August 2012 WE tv started airing reruns of the show.
 Both A&E and Spike TV share the return rights to the crossover episodes (with CSI: NY), Felony Flight and Manhattan Manhunt.
+As of January 2026, The Show is currently airing on Charge!.

 In Australia Nine Network aired new episodes of CSI: Miami, and repeats were shown on satellite channel TVH!TS (formerly TV1).